FAQ

 What is the Philter AI Proxy?

-The Philter AI Proxy is a proxy for OpenAI, Anthropic (Claude), Google Gemini, Ollama, and Amazon Bedrock that uses Philter to remove PII, PHI, and other sensitive information from LLM requests before they are sent to the provider.
+The Philter AI Proxy is a proxy for OpenAI, Azure OpenAI, Anthropic (Claude), Google Gemini (public API and Vertex AI), Ollama, and Amazon Bedrock that uses Philter to remove PII, PHI, and other sensitive information from LLM requests before they are sent to the provider.

 Why should I use it?